austinszeng/pr4adventure/README.md

 # CSCI121 Adventure Final Project: The Ginseng Projects
-## The Ginseng Projects is a text-based adventure game where you are a bandit roaming the neighborhood and your goal is to either acquire all of the stores in the neighborhood through pickpocketing/ killing for money and items to become the Ginseng Projects' leader or to eliminate all of its inhabitants.
+## The Ginseng Projects is a text-based adventure game where you are a bandit roaming the neighborhood and your goal is to either acquire all of the stores in the neighborhood through pickpocketing/ killing for money and items to become the Ginseng Projects' leader, or to eliminate all of its inhabitants.

 # Improvements (Total: 40 points):
 ## "me" command (2 points)